EneaDim/flexsoc/README.md

 - `setup`

-Create the necessary directory structure for the project, including directories for logs, RTL files, testbenches, simulations, synthesis, sign-off, models, utilities, documentation, and data.
+Create the necessary directory structure for the project, including directories for  configuration files, documentation, logs, RTL files, testbenches, simulations, synthesis, sign-off and models.

 #### HJSON Template Generation

 - `hjson`

-Generate an HJSON template file using a Python script, specifying the top module and output directory.
+Generate an HJSON template file using a Python script.

 #### SystemVerilog Register Generator